macks22/gmu-dia2/data/mmformat/README.md

 shown above represents "row 1, column 46" rather than "row 2, column 47".
 The relationships between this file and the others are as follows.

-*   The `pi-name-index.csv' file is in the same order as the rows in the matrix, so row 1 in this file represents the first PI in the name index file.
+*   The `pi-name-index.csv` file is in the same order as the rows in the matrix, so row 1 in this file represents the first PI in the name index file.
-*   The `feature-name-index.csv' file has a closer relationship because the term IDs are contiguous.
+*   The `feature-name-index.csv` file has a closer relationship because the term IDs are contiguous.
 Each column number can be used to get the term ID by subtracting 1 (a 0-indexing language was used to assign IDs).